hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 * number of raw reads
 * number of reads left after trimming
 * number of reads aligned to genome
-* total number of reads associated with genes
+* number of reads associated with genes

 We have an [Excel template](https://dl.dropboxusercontent.com/u/74036176/rna-seq_reads_template.xlsx) available, to get you started.